LimePoint/opschain/docs/reference/cli.md

 - On macOS you may need to trust the OpsChain CLI binary as it is not currently signed.
 See [the Apple documentation](https://support.apple.com/en-au/guide/mac-help/mh40616/mac) for details
 - The native binaries offer support for the latest version of the respective OS (older versions of the respective OS may work)

+### Dev dependencies

+The `opschain dev` subcommands depend on Docker.
+The `docker` executable must be available on the path and functional (i.e. `docker run --rm hello-world` should succeed) for these subcommands to be usable.

+The open source [Docker Engine](https://docs.docker.com/engine/) package can be used on supported platforms.
+The open source upstream [Moby](https://mobyproject.org/) package can be used as an alternative on supported platforms.
+[Docker Desktop](https://www.docker.com/products/docker-desktop/) - or an alternative like [Rancher Desktop](https://rancherdesktop.io/), [Colima](https://github.com/abiosoft/colima), or [Multipass](https://multipass.run/docs/docker-tutorial) (among others) - can be used on platforms without native Docker/Moby support.

 ## OpsChain CLI configuration

 The OpsChain CLI uses an `.opschainrc` configuration file.
 If `.opschainrc` is present in the current working directory it is used, otherwise, the `.opschainrc` from the user's home directory is used.